ipader2010/G21_RealTimeVideoEncryption/README.md

 # Description

 # How to use
-To use this project: <br />
+To use this project: <br>
- 1. Clone this repository. <br />
+ 1. Clone this repository. <br>
- 2. Add AES_CTR_1.0 to the IP repository (using vivado repository manager).<br />
+ 2. Add AES_CTR_1.0 to the IP repository (using vivado repository manager).<br>
- 3. Open hdmi.xpr project in vivado. <br />
+ 3. Open hdmi.xpr project in vivado. <br/>
- 4. Run systhesis, implementation, and generate bitstream. <br />
+ 4. Run systhesis, implementation, and generate bitstream. <br/>
- 5. Connect to a Nexys Video board. <br />
+ 5. Connect to a Nexys Video board. <br/>
- 6. Launch SDK tool in vivado. <br />
+ 6. Launch SDK tool in vivado. <br/>
- 7. Program FPGA and run video_demo.c. <br >
+ 7. Program FPGA and run video_demo.c. <br/>

 # Repository structure
 * src/proj: main hdmi.xpr project
-* src/repo/AES_CTR_1.0: the AXI stream IP contains AES encrytion and decrytion modules
+* src/repo/AES_CTR_1.0: the AXI stream IP contains AES encrytion and decrytion modules <br/>

 * src/proj/hdmi.sdk
    * demo/src